 - Add equal amount of detergent solution to all the five test tubes.

-- Shake all five test tubes for an identical time span to minimise the time recording error.
+- Shake all five test tubes for an identical time span to minimize the time recording error.

 - Stop the stopwatch immediately when you see the layers separated and start it as soon as the shaking stops.